 Now that you’ve made it this far, what are your thoughts on van life?
 Are you ready to buy a rig of your own, pack it full of gear, and hit the open road?
 Are you willing to embrace an unconventional lifestyle and live out some good, bad, and strange moments of your own?

-Or does van life seem a little bit too unorthodox for your taste?
-Does the uncertainty of life on the road give you pause?
+Or does this vagabond lifestyle seem a little bit too unorthodox for your taste?
+Does the uncertainty of hitting the road and living on the fly give you pause?
 Does buying and converting a van sound like too much work and money?
 Are you satisfied with your stable life with a roof, a few doors, and an address?

 Whether you’re all-in on van life or you know it’s a lifestyle change you’ll never make, I understand.
-Living and traveling in a van only works for a certain type of person.
+Living and traveling in a camper van only works for a certain type of traveler.
 It’s definitely not a lifestyle that’s compatible with all of us.
 Why should it be?

 Yes, van life doesn’t work for everyone, but it sure as hell works for me.